HW-SWeL/ShEx-validator/README.md

 # ShEx-validator [![Build Status](https://travis-ci.org/HeriotWattMEng2015/ShEx-validator.svg?branch=master)](https://travis-ci.org/HeriotWattMEng2015/ShEx-validator)

-Parses and a ShEx schema and RDF data file and validates the shapes in the data against the shape definitions in the schema.
+Parses and a ShEx schema and RDF data file and validates the resources in the data against the shapes in the schema.

 A standalone Node module with a command line interface and validate() function as described below